JeffersonLab/EvioTool/README.md

 ========
 Author: Maurik Holtrop @ UNH  5/7/14 & 2/15/19

-A tool for _fast_ reading of EVIO raw data in C++ from a file or from the ET ring.
+A tool for _fast_ reading of EVIO raw data in C++ from a file or from the ET ring (eventually, this is not fully implemented yet.)

 This tool was created to avoid the issues with the libevioxx library, the standard library for reading EVIO with C++.
 The issues are that that implementation is not easy to use with ROOT, and it is very slow.

 The current version, though a work in progress, is functional and has shown read speeds of 100kHz on a laptop, about 10x faster than libevioxx.

 For more details on this code, go to the [Wiki](https://github.com/JeffersonLab/EvioTool/wiki)